CorbinIvon/nginx-reverse-proxy-tool/README.md

 # nginx-reverse-proxy-tool
-A tool that makes passing services from localhost painless and work the first time!
-Just make sure that the host device forwards on port 80.
+A tool that makes passing services from localhost painless!

 This tool will quickly create a http reverse proxy server.
-The script will run you through everything you need to do to get your service up and running.
+The script will run you through everything you need to do to get your proxy up and running.

 ## Usage
 Run the script as root. root is usually needed to write to the /etc/nginx directory.